-Nice size and body length.
+Good size and wingspan.
 Quick to read and react.
-Has speed and flexibility to match up with slot receivers or tight ends.
+Enough speed and fluidity to keep pace with slot receivers or tight ends.
 Ranges off the hash.
 Good hands to intercept.
-Effective run supporter -- drops downhill with conviction and does not shy from contact.
 Takes direct angles to the ball.
-Runs the alley and wipes out ball carriers.
+Drops downhill urgently, runs the alley and does not shy from contact -- wipes out ball carriers.
 Secure tackler.
 Can break down and tackle in space.
 Has special-teams experience.
 Well-coached in a pro-style defense.

 Has a narrow build and lacks ideal bulk.
 Could stand to get stronger.
+Not an elite athlete -- ordinary speed and leaping ability.
 Occasionally gets stuck on blocks.
 Could stand to iron out his pedal.
 Does not always play with abandon -- plays conservatively at times and can be late fitting in the run game or getting off the hash.
 Average ball production and playmaking ability.
 Not as natural in the box.
-Not an intimidating presence.
-Started just 19 games.
+Was not an exceptional ballhawk or an intimidating eraser.

 Hype exceeded his performance in Tuscaloosa, but Clinton-Dix offers starter-caliber instincts, range, coverage skills and tackling ability as a free safety.
 Should be a Day 1 starter.